 The Rebirth of a Spirit

-In many ways, the Boston Phoenix is our kindred spirit: promoter of local music, champion of counter-culture, and ever independent, provocative and passionate.
+In many ways, the Boston Phoenix is a kindred spirit: promoter of local music, ever independent, provocative and passionate.
 Delving into the treasures of their fabled archives, Mindich and Bieber have curated the authentic events, classic moments, memorable anecdotes and unforgettable occasions that adorn our interiors.
-Many of the super-rare pop artifacts and music memorabilia you’ll see are priceless, and all remind us that the spirit of Rock & Roll is alive and well at The Verb.
+Many of our super-rare artifacts and memorabilia you’ll see are priceless, and all remind us that the spirit of Rock N' Roll is alive and well at The Verb.

 Oh...why The Verb?
 If you want to get literary about it, “verb” describes an action and a state of being.
 But we like that it came from “reverb” – a reminder of the music and attitude that’s inspired us all throughout the years.
 Let the good times roll again.